Chapter 1 – Bedtime

 “No buddy, you need to sleep in your own bed, like a big boy.”

 Edward laughed heartily, “Nothing is going to get you bud.
 I promise.
 Now hop on up in the bed, I’ll tuck you in.”

 The small boy threw his arm around his father’s neck.

 “I love you daddy.”

-“I love you to bud, now let’s go to bed.”
+“I love you to bud, now let’s get you under these covers.”

 Edward stood up with his son in his arms and laid him on the bed; covering him with a blanket decorated generously in a random assortment of dinosaurs.

 Good night bu-” Edward took a step away from the bed but upon doing so he immediately heard a loud crack.
 Looking down, Edward saw a plastic toy airplane crushed under the sole of his barefoot.
 “Alex, what did I tell you about leaving your toys on the floor?”